miha-stopar/crypto-notes/proofs1.md

 # Zero-knowledge proofs

-The majority of the notes in this section are taken from Hazay-Lindell [1] Sigma protocols and efficient zero-knowledge chapter which is based on [2].

 Zero-knowledge proof is an interactive proof where verifier learns nothing beyond the correctness of the statement being proved.
 Zero-knowledge proofs can be used to enforce the proper behavior of the verifier.

+Zero-knowledge proofs have been introduced in the seminal paper of Goldwasser, Micali, and Rackoff [5].

+The majority of the notes below are taken from Hazay-Lindell [1] Sigma protocols and efficient zero-knowledge chapter which is based on [2].

 Many zero-knowledge protocols are constructed from a simpler primitive called sigma protocol (it is far easier to construct a protocol and prove that it is a sigma protocol, than to construct a protocol and prove that it is zero-knowledge proof of knowledge).